Anis Byarwati: Career

 After graduating from Airlangga, Anis began to lecture at YARSI University in Jakarta, teaching management starting in 2013.
 The following year, she was appointed dean of YARSI's economic faculty from 2013 until 2017, when she became secretary of the postgraduate school.
 She took part in the Prosperous Justice Party (PKS), serving as chairman of the party's women arm between 2010 and 2015.

 In the 2019 legislative election, under PKS, Anis ran for a seat representing Jakarta's 1st electoral district i.e. East Jakarta.
 She won 39,935 votes and secured a seat.
 She is part of the legislature's eleventh commission on finance and banking, and as part of the commission she has promoted sharia banking.
 PKS had named her as one of the party's prospective candidates for the 2024 Jakarta gubernatorial election.

 She eventually ran for a second term, and was re-elected in 2024 with 64,304 votes.

 Personal life

-She married Muhammad K. Renwarin in 1989, and the couple has eight children, one of them is Wildan Kautsar Renwarin aka Idang.
+She married Muhammad K. Renwarin in 1989, and the couple has eight children, one of them is Wildan Kautsar Renwarin Idang.